jpype-project/jpype/doc/userguide.rst

 - Present everything that Java has to offer to Python.
 Thus every library, package, and Java feature if possible should be accessible.
-  The goal of bridge is to open up worlds and not to restrict flow.
+  The goal of bridge is to open up places and not to restrict flow.

-- Keep design as simple as possible.
-Mixing languages is already complex enough so don't create a huge arsenal of unique methods that have to be learned.
+- Keep the design as simple as possible.
+Mixing languages is already complex enough so don't required the user to learn a huge arsenal of unique methods.
   Instead keep it simple with well defined rules and reuse these concepts.
 For example, all array types originate from JArray, and thus using one can also use isinstance to check if a class is an array type.
 Rather than introducing factory that does a similar job to an